tobiasjcat/ice_end/npcs.md

  Occupation: Wheat Farmer
  Languages:
  Age:
  Notes: Saved from wolf and goblins on day 1.
 Has a donkey named Orson.
 Dark skin, red hair.
 Fairly strong but not wolf-strong.
+In relationship with Dunbar. s

  # Chief Grukgruk Trunkfist
  Race: Bugbear